brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 We observed a small improvement of memory efficiency, but still far from the claims of the original DeepSpeed team.
 One explanation is that we used a small network of 8 GPUs, compared to the 64 to 800 GPUs used by the authors in their benchmarks, therefore we achieved a much smaller memory reduction.

 Also, maximum memory seems to be the main scaling bottleneck.
 In most runs, the maximum memory is much higher than the average memory.
-I believe that there are sporadic memory allocation peaks due to temporary buffers that drive the maximum memory up.
-If these are mostly communication buffers and others that are limited in size by the config, then it could be that the memory efficiency (reduction) is much higher on a network of more GPUs, as these buffers are independent of the network and problem size.
+This is due to temporary buffers that drive the maximum memory up.
+On the GPTlite use case, most non-parameter memory is due to activations, and could have been improved with [Flash Attention](https://arxiv.org/abs/2307.08691) or [KV cache](https://arxiv.org/abs/2211.05102), that we did not include in this implementation.

-Related to pipeline parallelism, I noticed that the first GPU seems to require a considerably higher ammount of memory when compared to the remaining GPUs.
+On pipeline parallelism, I noticed that the first GPU seems to require a considerably higher ammount of memory when compared to the remaining GPUs.
 This should not be the case, particularly on the deep benchmark model where we can guarantee a quasi-ideal stage partitioning across GPUs.
 This disparity in memory usage on GPU 0 is the main indicator of the maximum memory required, and balancing this would bring that value down.
 I [opened a bug report](https://github.com/microsoft/DeepSpeed/issues/4477) with DeepSpeed and will wait for their feedback or fix to correct this analysis.
-Also, due to an [existing bug](https://github.com/microsoft/DeepSpeed/issues/4274) in DeepSpeed, we did not use activation checkpointing in our measurements, and that would lead to a tremendous memory saving in pipelining.
-I also [opened a bug report](https://github.com/microsoft/DeepSpeed/issues/4479) related to this.
-Finally, I used `nvidia-smi` to measure memory consumption in pipeline runs as the DeepSpeed logger does not output memory usage for pipeline runs.
-I observed that `nvidia-smi` gives much higher memory usage values when compared to the logger even on non-pipeline runs.
-Due to these reasons, I did not include a comparison of pipeline vs non-pipeline runs, as the memory estimations between those two classes of runs are incomparable.

 Finally, finding the best parallelism strategy, and choosing between different ZeRO stages, offloading, activation checkpointing intervals, pipeline parallelism stages, etc, is very hard, as it depends heavily on the ML model and hardware.
 In practice, our config file is a manually-optimized ballpark figure of the default config file, and there is still plenty of work to be done to make it optimal, possibly by exploring the [autotuning](https://www.deepspeed.ai/tutorials/autotuning/) tools in DeepSpeed.